Aiwiscal/ECG_SSL_LCD/README.md

 # Introduction
 Code implementation of **Lead Correlation and Decorrelation (LCD)**, a new self-supervised learning (SSL) method for multilead electrocardiograms (ECGs).

-W. Liu, S. Pan, Z. Li, S. Chang, Q. Huang, N. Jiang, A Self-Supervised Learning Method for Electrocardiogram Classification Based on Lead Correlation and Decorrelation, 2024.
+W. Liu, S. Pan, S. Chang, Q. Huang, N. Jiang, A Self-Supervised Learning Method for Electrocardiogram Classification Based on Lead Correlation and Decorrelation, 2024.

 The manuscript is Under Review.